Mercury13/unicodia/README.md

 **Canvas size:** 64×64.
 For oblong/round object: leave 2px from edge.
 For square object: leave 6px from edge.
 For faces: leave 7px from edge.

 **Colour scheme:** GNOME Human Interface Guidelines unless REALLY needed (e.g. military helmet).
 Use plain colours.
-Use black #000 sparingly, mainly for outlines and small details.
+Use black #000 and white #FFF sparingly, mainly for outlines and small details.

 **Projection:** frontal/sideways unless the object is better identified in other projection.
 Bilateral animals, vehicles and people face to the left.